 National Domestic Abuse Helpline: 0808 2000 247 (24/7) • Oxfordshire Domestic Abuse Helpline: 0800 731 0055 (M – F 10:00 – 19:00) • Buckinghamshire helplines: Wycombe Women’s Aid 01494 461367 Aylesbury Women’s Aid 01296 436827 / 01296 437777

 The police have attended an incident…what happens next?
-Click for further information.
+Click here for more information

 Reducing the Risk is dedicated to the safety of adults and children at risk of domestic abuse and to the empowerment of the professionals and volunteers who support them.

-We are local: we provide the Independent Domestic Violence Advisory service and other guidance in Oxfordshire.
+We are local: we provide the high risk and Court Independent Domestic Violence Advisory service and other guidance in Oxfordshire.
 We are national: through our training and our support for practitioners to work together to tackle abuse.